may/calmwater1/README.md

 ## Requirements:
    * ruby 2.6.3 or greater

-## Reccommended, but entirely optional:
+## Recommended, but entirely optional:
    * tput (if you don't have this set $color_only to false in config.rb)
      * `apt install libncurses5` on debian/ubuntu, otherwise see: [tput](https://command-not-found.com/tput)
    * [rlwrap](https://command-not-found.com/rlwrap)

 ## Install

-   0. Software is still under active development and I forgot to use a branch, so likely broken.
-(10/26/2021)
    1. [Download](https://github.com/may/extbrain/archive/refs/heads/trunk.zip).
    2. Open a terminal and unzip extbrain-trunk.zip, presumably in your Downloads folder.
    3. ```ruby Downloads/extbrain-trunk/main.rb```